 London remains the most popular seat for international commercial arbitration in shipping disputes.
 Its large number of cases creates a virtuous circle of expertise, certainty, and cost effectiveness.

-Arbitrators who deal with maritime cases in London will often do it full-time or, like me, will have other occupations which do not conflict with that activity.
+Arbitrators who deal with maritime cases in London will often do it full-time or will have other occupations which do not conflict with that activity.
 It is extremely rare for them to be partners in law firms.
 Many still come from professions outside the law.
 Diversity of profession and background can be valuable on arbitral tribunals but it is increasingly under threat, notably in non-maritime commercial arbitrations.
 See my presentation, Non-lawyer arbitrators: an endangered species?
 (Powerpoint presentation).

 Every two or three years, maritime arbitrators and other participants in maritime arbitration from around the world gather for the International Congress of Maritime Arbitrators (ICMA).
 I reflected on ICMA XX in Copenhagen in September 2017 in my LexisNexis Blog post ICMA 2017: if winter is coming the answer is hygge.
 I quoted Lord Mustill who delivered the first Cedric Barclay lecture at ICMA X in Vancouver in 1991: ‘The voice of maritime arbitration is not heard as it should be.
 Too little is said to those who ought to be listening, about its practices, its importance and its theory.’